Travel and Tourism

 White Island - An active volcanic island just off the coast near Whakatane.

-If you found this New Zealand Travel Guide useful, share it with others:
+If you found this New Zealand Travel Guide interesting or useful, let others know about it: